ycrc/ycrc.github.io/docs/clusters-at-yale/guides/cryosparc.md

     # Cryosparc should then restart successfully and print the standard connection messages followed
     #  by 'Checking database...
 OK'
     ```
 4. Logout from the compute node and cancel the short cryosparc job with `scancel <jobid>`.
-You may now submit a new master job with `sbatch /apps/services/cryosparc/cryosparc-cluster-master.sh` as described above.
+You may now submit a new master job with `sbatch /apps/services/cryosparc/cryosparc-cluster-master.sh` as described in our [workflow instructions](#running-the-ycrc-cryosparc-workflow).

 ## Install